-Peter Rashish has over 25 years of engagement as a trade and transatlantic policy entrepreneur – as a senior executive of the world’s largest business federation, a strategic advisor to major international companies, a leader of a Washington-based policy organization, a consultant to foundations, and on the staff of international organizations.
+Peter Rashish has over 25 years of engagement as a trade and transatlantic policy entrepreneur – as a senior executive of the world’s largest business federation, a strategic advisor to major international companies, a leader of a Washington-based policy organization, and as a consultant to foundations.

 Most recently he served as Vice President for Europe and Eurasia at the U.S. Chamber of Commerce, where he was the senior Chamber official with responsibility for crafting and implementing strategies to promote the interests of Chamber members in the transatlantic market.
 He spearheaded the Chamber’s advocacy for an ambitious and comprehensive trade agreement between the United States and the European Union, which has been officially launched as the “Transatlantic Trade and Investment Partnership,” and developed new engagements in the continent’s emerging markets.